Vpet95/git-sc/README.md

 ```
 Options:
   -V, --version                output the version number
   --debug                      Determines whether git-sc outputs status and debug messages to the console
   -c, --config <file>          Path to a JSON configuration file containing git-sc program options.
                                  If omitted, git-sc will look for a file named `gitscconf.json` in the
                                current directory,         then in the home directory.
 If no such
                                configuration files are found, git-sc will attempt         to run with
                                reasonable defaults, if possible.
   -h, --help                   display help for command

 Commands:
   init [options] [file name]   Generates a template JSON configuration file for git-sc
-  create <story id>           Creates a new git branch by generating a name from the given Shortcut story
+  create <story id>            Creates a new git branch by generating a name from the given Shortcut
-                              denoted by <story id>
+                               story denoted by <story id>
+  delete [options] [story id]  Deletes a git branch pertaining to the given shortcut story - checking
+                               first if the story is in a 'done' state.
+If <story id> is omitted,
+                               attempts to delete the currently checkecd out branch.
   open [options] <story id>    Opens the given Shortcut story in the default web browser
   help [command]               display help for command
 ```

 ### Initializing